jroesch/dependent-tychk/write-up/dt-simple.md

 You can see that our type checker just calls to infer.
 Our implementation is that of a bidirectional type checker.
 We have two functions, `infer` and `check`, which work together to perform type checking.
-The central idea is that we can make what information is inferable or checkable.
+The central idea is that we can mark what information is inferable or checkable.

 This is different from normal type system presentations where the rules are specified in a less algorithmic manner and it is up to the